kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 For DSR, the Windows Host Network Service handles all of the logic for managing network traffic; kube-proxy only needs to specify if DSR should be used when creating/sycing load balancer rules.
 Additionally, DSR must be enabled with a kube-proxy command switch switch (--enable-dsr=true) disabling DSR is can be performed by redeploying kube-proxy on Windows nodes.

-Overlay networking support in Windows has been used in the Windows CI pipelines running release-informing jobs for many releases and is considered stable.
+Overlay networking support in Windows has been used in the Windows CI pipelines running release-informing [capz-windows-master](https://testgrid.k8s.io/sig-windows-signal#capz-windows-master) jobs since K8s v1.20.

 ## Design Details